Cambodia country brief

 Trade and investment relationship

-Australia and Cambodia are parties to the ASEAN-Australia-New Zealand Free Trade Agreement which entered into force on 1 January 2010.
+Australia and Cambodia are parties to the ASEAN-Australia-New Zealand Free Trade Agreement, which entered into force on 1 January 2010.
 Australia and Cambodia are also negotiating parties to the Regional Comprehensive Economic Partnership agreement.

 The Australian Chamber of Commerce (AusCham) Cambodia was established in 1995 to promote the interests of the Australian business community.
-Membership spans a wide-range of sectors.

 The Extraordinary Chambers in the Courts of Cambodia